rabeyta/deck-manager/README.md

  - Outside STS
       1. Build the application
       2. Navigate to folder containing the jar
+      3. Execute the following command `java -jar deck-manager-1.0.0-SNAPSHOT.jar`

+Changing Shuffling Technique Used

+ - Within STS
+      1. Right click on the deck-manager project -> Run As -> Run Configurations
+      2. Click on New Spring Boot Application
+      3. Select the project
+      4. Select the main type: me.abeyta.deckmanager.DeckManagerApplication
+      5. Under the program arguments tab - Add the following to VM Arguments to switch technique `-Dshuffle.technique=hand`
+ - Outside STS
+      1. Build the application
+      2. Navigate to folder containing the jar
       3. Execute the following command `java -jar deck-manager-1.0.0-SNAPSHOT.jar --shuffle.technique=hand`

 Executing Integration Tests